• +91-8851870756

 1. Water Breaking

 When the amniotic sac ruptures, fluid leaks from the vagina.
-This is commonly known as the “water breaking” and is a major sign that labor has started.
+This is one of the clearest signs that labor may have started.

 3. Mucus Plug Discharge